Project TYO: A Long-Term Commitment to Tokyo’s Hip-Hop Culture, Community, and History

 As with my previous work, I approach hip-hop as a coherent cultural system, encompassing music, dance, visual art, fashion, language, entrepreneurship, and social infrastructure, rather than as a fragmented collection of aesthetics or entertainment cycles.

-Project TYO existed as a concept long before I formally named it in February 2026, and I began embedding myself within Tokyo’s cultural ecosystem months earlier, allowing the work to take shape through sustained fieldwork before branding it.
+Project TYO existed as a concept long before I formally named it in February 2026, and I had begun embedding myself in Tokyo’s cultural ecosystem months earlier, allowing the work to take shape through sustained fieldwork before branding it.

-From the outset, my intention was not to produce a short-term exploration of Tokyo, but to initiate a long-term commitment that could evolve over years and decades based on respect and curiosity; I have thousands of hours of work ahead of me.
+From the outset, my intention was not to produce a short-term exploration of Tokyo, but to initiate a long-term commitment that could evolve over years and decades, grounded in respect and curiosity; I have thousands of hours of work ahead of me.

 Producer, DJ: Shane Lee Lindstrom, professionally known as Murda Beatz, Recording Artist: Yuki Chiba, Recording Artist: Jake Yoon, professionally known as Jin Dogg, DJ: Sinatra, Location: 1 OAK Tokyo, Tokyo, Japan, Year: 2025, Camera Operator: Ajani Charles